gabors-data-analysis/gabors-data-analysis.github.io/_pages/dawai-ra.md

 * Experience with the following tools: Git/Github, Latex/markdown

 ### Advantages

+*Ideally, you'll have some but no need to have it all!*

+* Experience doing data analysis with LLMs
 * Experience with Quarto, Latex Beamer, Reveal.js
 * Experience / Knowledge of my [data analyis textbook](https://gabors-data-analysis.com/getting-started)
 * Some experience with *two* language out of R, Python, Stata